xrick/extremeText/README.md

 This fork also modifies prediction command to make it work in parallel.

-More examples and scripts to replicate results on datasets from The Extreme Classification Repository can be found in the xml_experiments directory.
+More examples and scripts to replicate results on datasets from [The Extreme Classification Repository](http://manikvarma.org/downloads/XC/XMLRepository.html) can be found in the [xml_experiments](https://github.com/mwydmuch/extremeText) directory.

-## Usage

-(soon)

 # fastText README.md